mondaycom/vibe/COMPONENTS_DOCUMENTATION_GUIDELINES.md

 </Canvas>
 ```

-3. Whenever possible, avoid adding titles to the variants displayed within the story to maintain clear and simpler story code.
+3. Use the `<Story/>` layout component to layout the example and its title and avoid adding titles in the story itself in order to maintain a clear and simple story code.
 For example, instead of writing this:
 ```js
 <Canvas>
   <Story name="Sizes">